-- 4. Review with management the earnings press releases for each completed fiscal period prior to their release. - 5.
+- 4. Review with management the earnings press releases for each completed quarterly and fiscal period prior to their release (including the use of "pro forma" or "adjusted" non-GAAP information) and discuss generally with management the nature of any additional financial information or earnings guidance to be provided publicly, to analysts and/or to rating agencies. - 5.
 Review with management and the independent auditor the effect of regulatory and accounting initiatives that may affect the Corporation, as well as the effect of any off-balance sheet structures and transactions on the Corporation's financial statements. - 6.
 Regularly report to the Board about the Committee's activities, issues, and related recommendations. - 7.
 Foster an open avenue of communication between the internal audit function, if any, the independent auditor and the Board. - 8.
 Report annually to the stockholders, describing the Committee's composition, responsibilities and how they were discharged, and any other information required by applicable rules and regulations, including approval of non-audit services. - 9.
 Review any other reports the Corporation issues that relate to the Committee's responsibilities. - 10.
 Perform other activities related to this Charter as requested by the Board or the Chair of the Board. - 11.
 Institute and oversee special investigations as needed. - 12.
 Confirm annually that all responsibilities outlined in this Charter have been carried out. - 13.
-Evaluate the Committee's and each member's performance and qualifications under applicable rules and regulations on a regular basis.
+Evaluate the Committee's and each member's performance and qualifications under applicable rules and regulations on a regular basis. - 14.
+On an annual basis, the Committee will prepare, and approve for inclusion in the Company's proxy statement for its annual meeting of stockholders, the Audit and Finance Committee Report required by the applicable rules and regulations of the Securities and Exchange Commission.